pillarwallet/pillarwallet/README.md

 _note_: after any compilation (i.e. after linking a native library) please restart the metro server

+## Rapid Development UI
+Using [HobbesUI](https://github.com/diablourbano/HobbesUI) (if you've used Storybook, this is almost the same but for ReactNative) you can focus on the UI development.

+Please check the documentation to understand how to use it, (there's a few sample codes already in this project).

+To start the app in HobbesUI mode, open `.env` file and add/update `HOBBESUI=HOBBESUI` variable and run `yarn start` or `HOBBESUI=SOMETHINGELSE` to load the regular app.

 ## Debugging

 First, you need to install the [React Native Debugger](https://github.com/jhen0409/react-native-debugger)